Skip to main content

 If you use the master branch, you may need to build openvino-genai-node from source first.

-Run the sample:
+Run the text-to-image sample:

 node image_generation/text2image.js dreamlike_anime_1_0_ov/FP16 "cyberpunk cityscape like Tokyo New York with tall buildings at dusk golden hour cinematic lighting"